Folk magic and the Latter Day Saint movement: Astrology

-LDS Church members' views towards astrology ranged from acceptance to hostility, but were generally ambivalent, views reflected in the church's leadership.
+Early Latter Day Saint movement members' views towards astrology ranged from acceptance to hostility, but were generally ambivalent, views reflected in the church's early leadership.
 For example, Orson Pratt condemned it, while William Clayton openly sought advice from astrologers into the 1860s.
 In 1852, Brigham Young gave his approval to a convert to study and begin practicing astrology, only to change his recommendation a year later, calling it "a dangerous thing to meddle with".

 William W. Phelps published an almanac in Utah from 1851 to 1866.
 The first edition did not include the standard astrological information expected of almanacs, calling them "matters of ancient fancy".
 Later editions did, even while criticizing their effectiveness, an indication that there was a demand for it.
 Phelps wrote and spoke often against astrology, but by 1857, after Brigham Young told him that astrology was true, Phelps changed his mind, believing instead that astrology was "one of the sciences belonging to the holy Priesthood perverted by vain man."
 By 1861, Young himself seems to have changed his mind about the utility of astrology, telling an individual who wanted to start an astrology school that, "it would not do to favor Astrology.
+Joseph F. Smith and his wife Levira consulted an astrologer in 1860, however later in life Smith grew to view astrology as originating with the devil.

 In 1868, the Salt Lake School of the Prophets decided that "Astrology was in opposition to the work of God.
 Hence saints should not be engaged in it," which was followed up with an article in the Deseret News decrying it.
 From that time on astrology has been considered an unacceptable practice.

 One notable post-1868 exception was John Steele, who practiced astrology into the 20th century while in good standing with the church in Parowan and Toquerville, taking local leadership positions and eventually being called as a patriarch in 1903.
 Steele was an early pioneer and worked as the town's preeminent doctor.
 He was known for the way that he integrated medicine, magic, and astrology.
 He practiced according to the ideas of Samuel Thomson.
 One of Thomson's theories was that elimination of toxins was key to curing patients; calomel was sometimes used to induce vomiting.
 Because Steele's son Robert Henry was killed by calomel, Steele preferred Thomson's herbal medicines.
 He considered himself a veterinarian, using an herbal "horse taming" mixture, and was known for his ability to set broken bones.
-He was also known for using black magic to fix problems and people in the town solicited him for horoscopes.
+He was also known for using black magic to fix problems, and people in the town solicited him for horoscopes.
 He was called "Doc", and he was often seen wearing a blue cape with red lining.
-He also carried a cane and rode a horse named Charlie.
-While practicing as a doctor, Steele still maintained a shoemaking business.